Mioke/SwiftyArchitecture/README-AppDocker.md

 #### Restore an old AppContext

-The restoration is automatically done after `setup(authDelegate:)` function called, which there is an old `AppContext` stored before.
+The restoration is automatically performed after the `setup(authDelegate:)` function called, but only if there is an old AppContext stored before.

-After the restoration is complete, the old AppContext will be created and authentication state will keep `.presession` until refresh authentication is done.
-Refreshing procedure will be delegated to the `authDelegate` you set up.
+Once the restoration process is complete, the old AppContext will be created and the authentication state will remain as `.presession` until the authentication is refreshed.
+The refreshing procedure will be delegated to the `authDelegate` that you have set up.

 For example: